Thursday, June 08, 2006

 encore

 The final notes of the overture lingered for a moment and then quietly faded into the darkness.
-I was sitting among the audience at the Academy of Music as The Savoy Company’s final performance of ‘The Mikado’ got underway.
-The curtain rose and the set came alive as the men’s chorus began the show’s opening number.
+I was sitting among the audience at the Academy of Music in Philadelphia as The Savoy Company’s final performance of ‘The Mikado’ got underway.
+The curtain rose and the set came alive as the men’s chorus appeared on stage to begin the show’s opening number.
 Several scenes later the women’s chorus made their entrance, gliding in from offstage beneath flowing kimonos.
 I watched as they arranged themselves into smaller groups all across the set, moving their silk fans through the air in perfect unison while they sang.
 After a few moments the director of the show leaned over in his seat and said in a low whisper, “She was standing over there, downstage right.”
 I was his guest at the show that evening and appreciated the gesture, but his words were not necessary.
-I had already known for certain where she had been the moment my eyes came to the empty space onstage.
+I'd already known for certain where she had been the moment my eyes had come to the only empty space onstage.

 * * * * * * * *

 Twenty-four hours earlier, my wife Elizabeth had been in this theater performing with the cast on the opening night of the show.
-Eight hours later a doctor stood before me telling me that she was gone.
+Eight hours later a doctor stood before me with tears in her eyes telling me that she was gone.
 Both of our families had rushed to our apartment that morning as soon as I gave them the terrible news.
-The day was spent consoling each other and repeating the same details over and over in endless phone calls.
+The day was spent consoling one another and repeating the same details over and over in endless phone calls to extended family and friends.

-At one point I called the director of the show to let him know what happened.
-After he got over the initial shock he began to talk about a dedication that evening in her honor.
-I understood his intentions but made him promise me that he would not say anything to anyone before the show.
+At one point I called the director of the show to let him know what had happened.
+After he got over the initial shock he began to talk about a dedication in Elizabeth's honor during that evening's performance.
+I understood his intentions but made him promise that he would not say anything to anyone before the show.
 The news of her death would be a huge blow to the cast, and I knew that its devastating impact mere hours before the opening curtain was the last thing Liz would have wanted.
-The director said he would make up some excuse for her absence and would only tell the choreographer beforehand.
+The director said he would make up some excuse for her absence and would only tell the choreographer the true reason beforehand.
 They would wait until the following morning before spreading the word among the rest of company.

 Little by little, I began to get drawn into the show.
 The vivid costumes, elaborate sets, intricate choreography, and beautiful music all unfolded in splendor before my eyes.
-The sense of joy pouring out from the stage gave me a moment’s peace, as I imagined the expression of delight that would have been on Liz’s face the night before.
-As the finale built to its finish and the chorus members sang with all of their hearts to fill the entire theater with sound, it was Elizabeth’s voice that I heard.
+The sense of joy pouring out from the stage gave me a moment’s peace, as I imagined the expression of delight that would have been on Liz’s face the night before as she sang alongside her friends.
+As the final number built to its crescendo and the chorus members sang in unison with all their hearts to fill the entire theater with sound, it was Elizabeth’s voice that I heard.

 * * * * * * *

-I watched with anticipation and pride as Brendan followed his mother’s footsteps onto the same stage that she had performed on during a night like this just a few years ago.
+I watched with anticipation and pride as Brendan followed his mother’s footsteps onto the same stage that she had performed on just a few years ago on a similar opening night.
 He hit every one of his marks perfectly and acted with remarkable grace and presence for a six-year old standing before two thousand people in a gilt-covered opera house.
 I know that Elizabeth was there watching over him as well.

-The rest of the show went smoothly and after the set was cleared everyone began to head off to the official cast party down the street.
-The crew turned down all of the lights in the theater except for a single bulb atop a stand at the front of the stage.
-There is an old tradition that one light should be left on in a theater at all times.
+The rest of the show went smoothly, and after the set was cleared everyone began to head off to the official cast party at a bar down the street.
+The crew turned down all the lights in the theater except for a single bulb atop a stand that had been placed at the front of the stage.
+There is an old tradition in the theater that one light should be left on in the house at all times.
 The ‘ghost light’ is set out to welcome the souls of all those who have passed on to return to the stage and perform with each other once again.

 I walked with Brendan out into the small circle of light that illuminated center stage.
 Together we tied a bouquet of flowers to the stand, eleven red roses from me and one pink rose from him.
 We said a quiet prayer and told Elizabeth that we loved her and missed her.
-After a moment we heard some of the cast offstage laughing and dueling in a mock sword fight.
-Brendan looked up at me in anticipation and I nodded my head in permission.
+After a moment, we heard laughter coming from offstage as some of the crew began to engage in a mock duel with the prop swords.
+Brendan looked up at me for approval to join in and I nodded my head in permission.
 I watched as our son ran off from the stage with pure delight, filled inside with his mother’s spirit and spreading her light out into the world before him.